 Students enrolling in web-based classes will need particular skills in order to succeed in these classes.
 Hagerstown Community College will offer self-assessment guidelines designed to help students determine if they possess these skills.
 It is the student's responsibility to use the guidelines provided by HCC to self-assess their own readiness before enrolling in web-based classes.
-In cases where students have difficulty self-assessing their skills, it is college policy to make available faculty and advisors to provide assistance; however, the final determination of readiness for web-based classes lies with the student.
-Required skills include, but are not limited to:
+In cases where students have difficulty self-assessing their skills, the college will make available faculty and advisors to provide assistance; however, the final determination of readiness for web-based classes lies with the student.
+Required skills may include, but are not limited to:

-- computer and information literacy skills, particularly the ability to access and evaluate webbased sources of information, - an ability to learn and work independently and meet deadlines, - an awareness of and compliance with the HCC academic honor code is especially important in web-based classes
+- Basic computer skills, necessary for accessing and engaging with online course content - Digital information literacy skills, particularly the ability to conduct online research and evaluate web-based sources of information, - An ability to learn and work independently and meet deadlines, - An awareness of and compliance with the HCC academic honor code is important in web-based classes